The best document scanning apps make it simple and easy to archive paper files as digital PDFs, using nothing more than a mobile device.

 Targeted specifically at business users, the app lets you invite colleagues to view and comment on scans.
 However, they must have a user account to do so.
 There’s also an advanced editing feature, which lets you add annotations and watermarks to documents, making them look more professional.
 For improved security, you can add passcodes to documents.

-For the Premium Account you have the option to pay either $4.99 a month or $49.99 a year.
-For the business version, which provides better options for team collaboration, it costs $6.99 per user per month, or $69.99 a year.
+For the Premium Account you have the option to pay either monthly or yearly, and the same applies for the business version, which provides better options for team collaboration.

 In addition to the document scanning apps listed above, there are plenty of others to consider.
 Here we'll feature some of the best of the rest available for Android phones:

-TapScanner is another free PDF scanner that easily handles images and documents, with an autodetect feature to ensure that any images is properly aligned.
+TapScanner (opens in new tab) is another free PDF scanner that easily handles images and documents, with an autodetect feature to ensure that any images is properly aligned.
 In addition to saving as PDF or PNG files, TapScanner also contains an OCR function to covert images to text, and supports over 100 languages.
-Although the free version contains ads, you can remove these for $4.99 a month, or $19.99 a year.
+Although the free version contains ads, you can remove these for a monthly or yearly fee.

-Microsoft Office Lens is specifically targeted at taking images of whitebaords, notes, and documents, which can then be saved to PDF, Word, or Powerpoint files.
+Microsoft Office Lens (opens in new tab) is specifically targeted at taking images of whiteboards, notes, and documents, which can then be saved to PDF, Word, or PowerPoint files.
 These can then be saved to the cloud via OneNote or OneDrive.
-Office Lens is free to use and comes with no ads, though more properly integrates with the paid-for Office 365 office suite.
+Office Lens is free to use and comes with no ads, though more properly integrates with the paid-for Microsoft 365 office suite.

 Tiny Scanner (opens in new tab) turns your Android phone into a portable document scanner, allowing you to scan documents, receipts, reports, or anything else, and save the files as either a PDF or image file.
 Files can then be saved in DropBox, Google Drive, OneDrive, and even Evernote, and the scanned files can be directly sent to your PC via wifi.
 The app is free, and is supported by ads.